 What is performance management?

-Performance management is a set of processes that ensure employees fulfil business objectives and do the job they are paid to do, in line with the requirements of the role.
+“Managing” the performance of an employee involves identifying poor performance, monitoring and recording it, and tackling performance issues either by finding ways to improve an employee’s performance or moving them out of the business.
+The aim is to ensure employees fulfil business objectives and do the job they are paid to do, in line with the requirements of the role.

 It brings together many elements of good people management practice, including learning and development, measurement of performance, and organisational development.
-For this very reason, it’s complex and often misunderstood.
+For this very reason, it is complex and often misunderstood.

 Performance management should incorporate: